datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 [173, 168, 171, 189]
 ```

 Of course, also this data structure can be referenced to with a variable.
-Simply put the variable name and the equals sign in in front, like here:
+Simply put the variable name and the equals sign in front, like here:

 ```
 fam_height = [173, 168, 171, 189]
 ```

-More formally, a list is simply a data structure that can hold an arbitrary number of elements, and these elements can have any type; they can be floats, integer, booleans, but also more advanced Python types and even other lists.
-Also, it's perfectly possible to have a list containing different types.
-Suppose that you want to add the names of your sisters and parents to the list, so that you know which height belongs to who.
+More formally, a list is simply a data structure that can hold an arbitrary number of elements, and these elements can have any type; they can be floats, integer, booleans, but also more advanced Python types.
+It's perfectly possible to have a list containing different types.
+Suppose, for example, that you want to add the names of your sisters and parents to the list, so that you know which height belongs to who.
 You can throw in some strings without issues:

 ```
 fam_height = ["elise", 173, "emma", 168, "mom", 171, "dad", 189]